 The metamorphosis is the result of the work of four linear actuators (and several waterproof motors) powered by a lithium battery not unlike those that equip today's electric cars.

-Its "brain" incorporates stereo cameras, 3D sensors and a sonar.
+Its “brain” incorporates stereo cameras, 3D sensors and sonar.

-I may not even tell you, but I bet you would guess easily that at the ends of his arms are positioned sturdy "claws" also equipped with sensors.
+I might not even tell you, but I bet you would easily guess that at the ends of his arms there are sturdy "claws" also equipped with sensors.

 Since its inception in 2014, HMI has raised over € 20 million in funding.
 Five years later, here is the real prototype of the underwater transformer robot come to life and start testing in controlled environments.